uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The statistics are startling.
-Aboriginal people are 58% more likely to be victimized by crime.[^162] Aboriginal women report being victimized by violent crime at a rate almost three times higher than non-Aboriginal women—13% of Aboriginal women reported being victimized by violent crime in 2009.[^163]
+Aboriginal people are 58% more likely to be victimized by crime.[^162] Aboriginal women report being victimized by violent crime at a rate almost three times higher than non-Aboriginal women—13% of Aboriginal women reported being<!--x-->
+victimized by violent crime in 2009.[^163]
 In the same year, one in ten Aboriginal people reported being a victim of a non-spousal violent crime, more than double the rate reported by non-Aboriginal people.